Austria has a total ban of wild animals in circuses since 2005.

 Using a multi-level approach to policy influencing, InfoCircos has added hundreds of new municipalities to the list of ‘Cities free of circuses with animals’, kick-started the process to ban circuses with wild animals in several Spanish regions and, even more notably, has collected more than 120.000 signatures asking the national government to stop the public funding of circuses with wild animals.

 In the United Kingdom the competence to ban wild animals in entertainment or in circuses belongs to the national governments.
-The government in Westminster has repeatedly committed to a ban, but has still not taken any concrete actions towards it.
+In February 2018 the government in Westminster committed to ban the use of wild animals in travelling circuses in England by January 2020.

 In the United Kingdom the competence to ban wild animals in entertainment or in circuses belongs to the national governments.
 The Welsh government has announced that it will follow England if a ban is introduced there.